 2. Sticky Foods

-Dried fruits, gummies, and other sticky foods cling to your teeth, providing a constant source of sugar for harmful bacteria to feast on.
+Dried fruits, gummies, and other sticky snacks cling to teeth, providing a constant source of sugar for harmful bacteria.

 3. Starchy Refined Carbs

-Chips, crackers, and white bread quickly convert to sugar in your mouth, fueling the growth of cavity-causing bacteria.
+Chips, crackers, and white bread convert quickly to sugar in your mouth, fueling cavity-causing bacteria.

 4. Acidic Foods and Drinks